How to Get Out of a Reading Slump

 11 - Read the first few pages

-We all know some books take a bit of time to get into, but this is not an option whilst you're in your literary slump.
+We all know some books take a bit of time to get into, but this is not an option whilst you're in your reading slump.
 You need something that will drive you from the get-go!

-12 - Leave your phone out of it
+12 - Put your phone in time-out

 Like it?
 Pin it!